Introducing a New Measure of Customer Loyalty and Organic Growth for Retailers: Comp Customers™

 This concept does not just apply to retailers.
-It’s really appropriate to any business with customers (and what businesses don’t have customers?!?).
+Measuring Comp Customers is really appropriate to any business with customers (and what businesses don’t have customers?!?).
 Maybe we’ll see hotel companies report REVPC (revenue per customer) instead of REVPAR (revenue per room)?

 While there are definite challenges in developing Comp Customer reporting, the value from these data and information is more than worth the effort.